statamic/docs/content/collections/docs/creating-a-starter-kit.md

 If you are exporting for the first time, a new `starter-kit.yaml` config file will be created in your app's root, and you will be instructed to configure which paths you would like to export.

 For example, the following config would tell Statamic to export sample content, along with related assets, config, blueprints, css, views, and front-end build config out for distribution on the Statamic Marketplace.

-Anything not configured in your `starter-kit.yaml` will not be exported; This way you don't have to maintain a full Statamic site, or any bootstrapping that is unrelated to your starter kit.
+Anything not configured in your `starter-kit.yaml` **will not be exported**.
+This way you don't have to maintain a full Statamic site, or any bootstrap code that is unrelated to your Starter Kit.

 ``` yaml
 export_paths: